wbamberg/bootbonnet/src/posts/elfin-lakes.md

 date: '2024-08-23'
 ---

 Over 11-12 August, Greta and I camped at Elfin Lakes, in Garibaldi Park.
 It was the first time either of us have hiked into a campsite, and the first time she's hiked to Elfin Lakes.

 It's been almost exactly twenty years since the first time I did this hike.
 It was the first real hike I did after moving here, and I've hiked it at least ten times since, with a whole lot of different people.
+So hiking the trail this time, it felt like I was hiking through all the layers of time since I've been here, with the different people I've hiked the mountains with, and it was lovely to be able to add a new layer with Greta.

 Here's me and Bill at the lakes in October 2004: